FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 to An Bord Pleanála, as well as maximise the opportunities for joint venture

-projects on local authority sites to proceed through the Part 8 process and--- 15
+projects on local authority sites to proceed through the Part 8 process and
+---
+15

 prepare guidance on planning policies around student accommodation